pharmbio/pachyderm-gpu/README.md

 > pachctl create-pipeline -f <JSON file>
 ```

-> **NOTE:** Does your Kubernetes cluster have access to GPU resources?
-If not, you should either remove the GPU requests/limits specifications fromn your pipeline or install the NVIDIA drivers on your cluster.
+> **NOTE I:** Does your Kubernetes cluster have access to GPU resources?
+If not, you should either remove the GPU request/limit specifications from your pipeline or install the NVIDIA drivers on your cluster.
 You can run the following command to verify this.
-If it has access, you should see an output similar to the following: `nvidia.com/gpu: "10"`.
+If it does have access, you should see an output similar to the following: `nvidia.com/gpu: "10"`.

 ```bash
 > kubectl get nodes -o yaml | grep gpu